-Family members and relatives are not permitted to proctor or supervise a student taking an assessment that requires a password.
+For students enrolled through a local school district, family members and relatives are not permitted to proctor or supervise a student taking an assessment that requires a password.

 There are no exemptions for Virtual Arkansas Core, CTE, or Concurrent Credit cumulative/semester exams.
-However, students who take the AP Exam, may substitute this for the second semester final exam.
-Students enrolled in an AP course and who do not take the AP Exam must take the second semester final exam for the AP course.
+However, students who take the AP Exam may substitute this for the second-semester final exam.
+Students enrolled in an AP course and who do not take the AP Exam must take the second-semester final exam for the AP course.
 If a student misses a major exam and does not make it up during the time frame allowed by district policy, the student will receive a zero for the exam.
 A school administrator must request that the student be provided the opportunity to make up the missed exam.